angsgit/devops_home_lab/README.md

 *********************************************************************************************************
 # 🧪 DevOps Homelab TL;DR

-A personal DevOps lab built on VMware Workstation using 8 VMs, each with a dedicated role in the DevOps lifecycle.
+A personal DevOps lab built on VMware using Multiple VMs, each with a dedicated role in the DevOps lifecycle.
 Everything is automated using Ansible from a central control node.

 ## 💻 VMs & Services